llucasls/llucasls/README.md

+Hello, there.
 My name is Lucas and I'm a web developer.

+Some of my hobbies and passions include:

+-   writing shell scripts;
+- ⚽ practicing sports every now and then;
+- 💻 ricing my computer;
+- 🎸 playing music;
+-   learning more about Linux/Unix.

 <div>
   <a href="https://github.com/anuraghazra/github-readme-stats">